bkarypid/tzatziki/README.md

 docker run -p 18080:8080 -d --env-file env_vars tzatziki
 ```

-The application also has built-in support to run within Openshift, for example as s2i
+The application also has built-in support to run within Openshift, for example as s2i using the nodejs image and selecting this repository as source